ClickFF/FSGLD/README.md

 $ python train.py
 $ python generate.py
 ```

+**Note:**
+  We also provide pre-trained generators, so users can skip training and directly reproduce the generation step.
+The pre-trained weights are located at: DCGAN_s1/bestmodel/saved_best_model.h5, CDCGAN_s2/bestmodel/saved_best_model.h5, CDCGAN_s3/model/saved_best_model.h5.

   The evaluation metrics for the generated 10,000 samples will be printed after molecular generation, including uniqueness, diversity, novelty, average similarity and maximal similarity.

 ## Similarity search